astridx/meinblog/sik/r/webpack-babel-setup-tutorial/index.md

 ---
-title: "How to set up Webpack with Babel [Tutorial]"
+title: 'How to set up Webpack with Babel [Tutorial]'
-description: "A step by step tutorial on how to integrate Babel into Webpack to access powerful JavaScript features (ES6, ES7, ES8, ES9) from the future ..."
+description: 'A step by step tutorial on how to integrate Babel into Webpack to access powerful JavaScript features (ES6, ES7, ES8, ES9) from the future ...'
-date: "2019-06-15T13:52:46+02:00"
+date: '2019-06-15T13:52:46+02:00'
-categories: ["JavaScript", "Tooling", "Webpack", "Babel"]
+categories: ['JavaScript', 'Tooling', 'Webpack', 'Babel']
-keywords: ["webpack babel"]
+keywords: ['webpack babel']
-hashtags: ["#100DaysOfCode", "#Webpack"]
+hashtags: ['#100DaysOfCode', '#Webpack']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />